FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Area and Width Reduction.rst

 .. image:: ../../img/Area-and-Width-Reduction-Factor-Buildings/Area006.png

-4. Click on the Set Control Parameters button, and then on the Control Variables (CONT.DAT) tab Check on Area Reduction Factors (ARF) and then click
+4. Click on the Set Control Parameters (CONT.DAT), and then on the Control Variables (CONT.DAT) tab Check on Area Reduction Factors (ARF) and then click
    Save.

 .. image:: ../../img/Area-and-Width-Reduction-Factor-Buildings/Area007.png